 During the preparation of the Sector Vision on Water for Food and Rural Development, which was prepared for the Second World Water Forum, more than forty National Committees of the International Commission on Irrigation and Drainage (ICID) have prepared Country Position Papers.
 These papers are available on ICID's web site: www.icid.org.
 Several of the Country Position Papers were prepared with input from IWMI's PODIUM model.
 In the past period ICID has prepared in co-operation with FAO, IWMI, IFPRI, IPTRID and The World Bank a proposal for a joint programme on 'Future role of irrigation and drainage in food production and rural development.
 Support to development of country policies.'
-The proposal aims at improving the Country Position Papers that were made by the National ICID Committees in conjunction with the improvement of the PODIUM model of IWMI and the IMPACT model of IFPR1.
+The proposal aims at improving the Country Position Papers that were made by the National ICID Committees in conjunction with the improvement of the PODIUM model of IWMI and the IMPACT model of IFPRI.
 The proposal has a broader scope than the dialogue.
 This makes it possible that for the five concerned countries: China, Egypt, India, Mexico and Pakistan the dialogue can be put in a broader perspective as well.
-The country dialogues as specified in the Dialogue proposal as well.
+The country dialogues as specified in the Dialogue proposal can for the concerned countries be included in this proposal.
+There is room to add other countries to the proposal as well.